stormpython/stormpython.github.io/_posts/2014-02-14-transitioning-from-academica-to-industry-with-insight.md

 <p>
   The jist of my data project is listed on my <a href="http://www.linkedin.com/pub/shelby-sturgis/10/49b/a34">LinkedIn profile</a>.
 That is basically it.
 I can tell you about the process.
-First, you'll need to come up with a question that you'd like to answer or a problem you'd like to address, and choose whatever data (public or private, if you can get your hands on it) is available.
+First, you'll need to come up with a question that you'd like to answer or a problem you'd like to address, and choose whatever data (public or private) are available.
 You need to choose something that is actionable.
   That is, the answer you come up with can immediately be acted upon by the audience you are addressing.
 You use whatever tools at your disposal to accomplish the task and present it as a web app.
-If you do not have any experience with javascript, html, css, mvc frameworks, start practicing.
-A website that is great for learning or brushing up on this stuff is <a href="http://www.codecademy.com/">codecademy</a>.
+If you do not have any experience with Javascript, HTML, CSS, MVC frameworks, start practicing.
+A website that is great for learning or brushing up on this stuff is <a href="http://www.codecademy.com/">Codecademy</a>.
 You can even learn Python there.
 It is really nice and has a great interface for getting started with a language quickly.
 It will even teach you about APIs, etc. Stuff you should know before going to Insight or interviewing for a job in Data Science.
   </p>